mfichman/sfr/README.md

 Simple, Fast Renderer
 ====================

-Simple, Fast Renderer (SFR) is an OpenGL rendering library.
+Simple, Fast Renderer (SFR) is an OpenGL 3.2+ rendering library.
 The aim of the library is to be as simple as possible: you construct the scene graph, and then run custom "functors" over the scene graph to render.
-The use of functors makes tweaking the rendering algorithm 100% hackable.
+Functors make the rendering algorithm 100% hackable.
 SFR uses only OpenGL 3.2+ features.
 It avoids deprecated fixed-pipeline functions in favor of a shader-driven approach.

-SFR currently supports deferred rendering with shadow mapping.
+SFR features:
+* Deferred rendering
+* Shadow mapping (directional & spotlight)
+* Particles
+* Normal, emissive, and specular maps
+* Transparency
+* OBJ file loader

 Dependencies